Panashe1/Panashe1/README.md

 - 👋 Hi, I’m @Panashe1
-- 👀 I’m interested in Web Development, specifically React and Ruby on Rails
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Ruby on Rails, ReactJS and Tailwind
+- 🌱 I’m currently learning PHP, Laravel and Vue.js
-- 💞️ I’m looking to collaborate on small apps across multi-disciplines
+- 💞️ I’m looking to collaborate on small apps across multi-disciplines.
 - 📫 You can reach me by email at pmugayapi@hotmail.com

 <!---